 Join the main professional organization in your field of interest.
 Every career field has a national association dedicated to serving those in the industry.
 These organizations help members meet one another and keep up with the latest developments in the field.
 You need to figure out which organization serves your field of choice, join, and then learn everything you can about the business you are trying to enter.
 Read all their literature and commit to attending their annual conference if you can and local regional meetings regularly.
 How else are you going to meet the people with the influence and power to hire you?
 This is absolutely essential if you want to be taken seriously as a prospective member of a profession.

 In order to succeed in your job search during a difficult economy, you may need to be willing to go to extreme measures, like moving across the country.
-Are you prepared to move to a part of the country where unemployment is low?
+Are you prepared to move to a part of the US where unemployment is low?
 Right now, the center of the country has lower unemployment than the coasts.
 Limiting yourself to a particular location also limits your job search, so unless you absolutely cannot move right now, it's best to be open to new places and opportunities.

-Facebook is for socializing and for fun.
-LinkedIn is where business occurs.
+Facebook is for socializing and for fun, but LinkedIn is where business occurs.
 This is an important shift in social networking emphasis, and it’s time to make it.
 If you’re entering the job market, you need to have a professional LinkedIn presence and you need to start connecting with working adults in your professional field of interest to start building a viable network.
 Start adding your aunts, uncles, roommates’ parents, and friends’ parents to your LinkedIn network now.

 Your family, your alumni network, and your friends have a vested interest in seeing you succeed.
 Notify them all that you’re in the job market, be clear about the type of position you’re looking for, and ask them to keep you in mind if they hear of any opportunities that might be right for you.
 They may know of the perfect fit, but they won't be aware unless you notify them of your job search.